payamparvizi/Crazyflie_RL/README.md

     <img src="https://github.com/user-attachments/assets/9d2658ad-227c-4f8a-993d-25e5ca59db67" align="center" width="500">
   </p>

-  Note: If the command does not work, repeat the steps above until the issue is resolved.
+  Note: If the command does not work, repeat the steps above until the issue is resolved or troubleshoot the issue.

   ### 4. Download the Crazyflie Firmware: